-Polyurethane foam core mattresses have an especially bad reputation for VOC emissions, though many newer versions seek CertiPUR certification to help parents be confident with a foam mattress.
-The popular Stitch & Cradle mattress is a good example of this.
+Polyurethane foam core mattresses have an especially bad reputation for VOC emissions, though many newer versions seek CertiPUR certification to help parents be more confident with a foam mattress.
+The popular Milliard crib mattress is a good example of this.

 Breathability: Many parents seek breathable crib mattress covers and cores just in case their baby rolls over and their face is pressed against the mattress.
 Most foam and innerspring mattresses are not highly breathable.
 The cover itself might be breathable, but the foam core itself is likely not.
-The awesome Newton Wovenaire mattress uses a polymer core and mattress cover that are both highly breathable, making it a popular option.
+The top-rated and amazing Newton Wovenaire mattress uses a polymer core and mattress cover that is both highly breathable, making it a popular option.

 Edge Support and Corner Angles

 One of the major criticisms of foam mattresses is the lack of edge support, with the edges of the mattress easily sagging under weight.
 In a traditional innerspring mattress, the coils were positioned right up against the outer edge, and a border rod was used to make sagging relatively rare.

 Many modern foam and polymer mattresses increase the structural rigidity of the mattress near the edges, to mimic some of the edge support you'd expect in an innerspring crib mattress.
 We suggest looking for a mattress with ample edge support, to prevent sagging at the sides especially as your baby grows into a toddler.

 Another thing to be aware of is the angle of the four corners.
 Some mattresses have rounded corners, whereas others have squared corners at a 90-degree angle: